octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/applicability.md

 | Sync semantics                          | **Partial** | `reindexCollection` re-globs and (a) hashes new content, (b) updates titles / hashes when files change, (c) deactivates rows for missing paths, (d) cleans orphaned content.
 There is no cross-source reconciliation, no last-write-wins, no versioning. (`src/store.ts:1228-1268`.) |
 | Conflict state                          | **No**     | No notion of conflicts because there is no source-of-truth competition; the filesystem is authoritative.                                              |

-For indexit, this means **qmd's data model loses most of what we'd want about a heterogeneous source**.
+For indexit, this means **QMD's data model loses most of what we'd want about a heterogeneous source**.
 Even if we forced everything into a single SQLite file by pretending each remote source is a "collection", we'd have to maintain a parallel table for IDs, ACLs, deduplication